Steve Carter - Writer's Journal

 Recently, I’ve resumed work on a novel that I started more than forty years ago, All Cars Run to Park Street.
 In this Writer’s Journal I’ll be writing about my progress on that novel.

-**Huxley, Aldous **“Censorship and Spoken Literature” In this universally educated population vast numbers never read, or read only the most rudimentary kinds of sub-literature and Neanderthal journalism.
+Using my Reading Matter commonplace book to research commonplace books and select entries for my Writer’s Journal entry about commonplace books.
+See this link to Leaving a Trace, which takes me to the entry in Calibre.
+This methodology would best be demonstarted by a screen capture video. **Huxley, Aldous **“Censorship and Spoken Literature” In this universally educated population vast numbers never read, or read only the most rudimentary kinds of sub-literature and Neanderthal journalism.
 Many of these illiterates are the victims of a theory of education, which has carried a praiseworthy concern with synthesis and wholeness to the grotesque point, where it is regarded as improper to teach a child how to analyze a word into its constituent letters.
 The result, as Mr. Rudolf Flesch has pointed out in his lively book Why Johnny Can’t Read, is that thousands upon thousands of boys and girls spend ten years at school without fully mastering an art which, under the old analytical methods of teaching, was in most cases perfectly well understood by the age of five or six.
 To the hosts of non-readers and poor readers must be added all the radio and television addicts who have never acquired the habit of reading and whose reaction to a book in a hard cover is one of mistrust and a kind of fear.
 Seeing it, they know, without further investigation, that it is not for them–that if they tried to read it, they would understand nothing and be bored to death.
 But it can be shown experimentally that, if you can get these non-readers, poor readers or reluctant readers to listen to someone else reading aloud from a book which they themselves would never dream of opening, many of them will not only understand what is being read, but will become passionately interested in it.
 Tomorrow and Tomorrow and Tomorrow, pp. 123f

 We read to our kids.
 Charlie and the Chocolate Factory The Phantom Tollbooth The Hobbit The Lord of the Rings